-There’s something extra to celebrate this year: It’s SPAM’s 85th birthday!
+There’s something extra to celebrate in 2022: It’s SPAM’s 85th birthday!
 The brand offered us these facts:

-A brand of luncheon meat from Hormel Foods, SPAM is a 12-ounced canned loaf of ground and seasoned meat (photo #1).
+A brand of luncheon meat from Hormel Foods, SPAM is a 12-ounce canned loaf of ground and seasoned meat (photo #1).

 It’s a combination of ground pork and ham mixed with water, salt, sugar, and sodium nitrite (for the pink color).